Port of Basra: NAWAH

-In October 2012, North America Western Asia Holdings (NAWAH) announced a formal agreement with the Iraq Ministry of Transport and the General Company for Ports of Iraq to modernize the Port of Basra's Berth 14.
-The 10-year deal brings in excess of $14 million of private investment into the Port of Basra.
-Berth 14 was officially opened on October 27 2013, by Iraq’s Minister of Transport Hadi Al-Amiri.
+In October 2012, North America Western Asia Holdings (NAWAH) entered into a formal agreement with the Iraq Ministry of Transport and the General Company for Ports of Iraq to modernize the Port of Basra's Berth 14.
+This 10-year deal involved an investment of over $14 million, significantly enhancing the port's capabilities.
+Berth 14 was officially opened on October 27, 2013, by Iraq’s Minister of Transport, Hadi Al-Amiri.

-In April 2014, NAWAH Port Management entered into a further, formal agreement with Iraq’s Ministry of Transportation and the General Company for Ports of Iraq to quadruple the size of its existing terminal at the Port of Basra.
-As part of this 10-year agreement between NPM and the Iraq government, NPM will rehabilitate Berth 13 and incorporate it into its terminal operations at the Port of Basra.
+In April 2014, NAWAH Port Management, as part of a new agreement, expanded the scope of the project by signing another formal agreement with Iraq’s Ministry of Transportation and the General Company for Ports of Iraq.
+This agreement aimed to quadruple the size of the existing terminal at the Port of Basra.
+As part of the agreement, NAWAH Port Management undertook the rehabilitation of Berth 13, incorporating it into its terminal operations.

-The investment and reconstruction undertaken by NAWAH’s Iraqi-American joint venture subsidiary, NAWAH Port Management, has resulted in the first modern terminal operation at the Port of Basra, servicing containerized cargo, break bulk cargo, project cargo and reefer containers.
+The investment and reconstruction efforts were spearheaded by NAWAH’s Iraqi-American joint venture subsidiary, NAWAH Port Management, which successfully developed the first modern terminal operation at the Port of Basra.
+This terminal now handles a wide range of cargo, including containerized cargo, break bulk cargo, project cargo, and reefer containers.

-NAWAH Port Management's terminal at Berth 14 possesses:
+NAWAH Port Management's terminal at Berth 14 includes: